Boring Technology Bias¶

 style D fill:#27ae60,color:#fff

-Recommendation bias — what the agent suggests when asked to choose; skewed toward training frequency.
+Recommendation bias — what the agent suggests when you ask it to choose.
+It skews toward training frequency.

-Execution capability — what the agent builds when told what to use; less biased with documentation in context.
+Execution capability — what the agent builds when you tell it what to use.
+It is less biased when documentation sits in context.

 Agents are worse advisors than implementers.